elementx-ai/elasticsearch-kibana-enterprise-search/README.md

 This repo contains a Terraform script that will deploy:

+- A resource group to contain all the infrastructure
 - An instance of IBM Cloud Databases for Elasticsearch Platinum
 - A Code Engine Project with two applications:
     - A Kibana deployment